Fabiolus2020/ArduinoNanoNRF24L01_L298/README.md

 The best results are if you use 9 volt or higher for the remote control.
 I have set a limit for lowest speed which is 70, the value can be changed to go lower.

-There re 3 version available, all uses same pins so you can have one conntroller using same sketch for version 1,2,3.
-Having 3 sketch I can alternate by simply changing the sketch on the tank and motor pins, the controller stay as is.
+There are 3 versions available, all uses same pins so you can have one conntroller using same sketch for version 1,2,3.
+I wnted different sketches 3 sketches to alternate by simply changing sketch on the tank and the controller stay as is.

 Version 1